12 June 2019

 Alerts Manager is managed within Xplan’s Administration Functions, under ‘Alerts Manager’ and allows you to create searches based on criteria specified by you and then acts as your ‘personal assistant’.
 It automatically notifies you according to a schedule, pre-determined by you, of clients meeting the specific criteria for each alert.

 For example, you might want to proactively contact and potentially have advice discussions with all your clients who are approaching retirement age but do not yet have agreed income plans in place.

-Data - quality, analysis and optimisation - is going to emerge as a real differentiator for advice businesses in the coming months.
+Data - quality, analysis and optimisation - is a real differentiator for advice businesses

 The first step is to define the criteria that you wish to search on - eg ‘all clients within six months of reaching age 60’ combined with ‘all clients who have not discussed retirement options in the last 12 months’.
 You then create the Alert and set how and when you want to review it.